cristianvasquez/rdf-assets/README.md

 # rdf-assets

+A bunch of utilities to inspect RDF files, a wrapper.

+## Examples

 Say you have a bunch of RDF files in various formats scattered throughout a directory tree.

+### Bundle in TRIG

 Then you can gather and bundle these files into TRIG format by utilizing a [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)).